 Sparks barn, 15737 E. Avenue, Alden (Hardin County) - Take Alden/Buckeye exit off US 20.
 Go north to D25.
 Go west to Avenue.
 E. G. Herman, 1923, Dubuque, is painted on west inside wall of this very large barn.

 Dobbin round barn, 2551 Brown Avenue, State Center (Marshall County) - From State Center, go west one mile to Cooper Avenue, and turn south.
 Turn right (west) onto 255th St, then left onto Brown Ave 1917 barn was a pre-cut structure designed and made to order by Gordon Van Tine, Davenport, for $6000.
 Carpenters like Ike Ingersol and Amos Thompson assembled the numbered pieces into the 65-foot diameter barn with silo in the middle.
+Click here to see more.
 (Award of Distinction).

-From the owners -- "We will be limited in what we can show this year due to damage from a destructive storm Sunday night (Aug 31).
-Richards barn, 2201 R, Jamaica, (Greene County)-Barn is 2.5 miles east of Cooper or seven miles north of Jamaica on P 30, turn east for 1/2 mile to R Avenue and go 1/2 mile south to the first farm on the east side of the road.
+Richards barn, 2201 R, Jamaica, (Greene County) - Barn is 2.5 miles east of Cooper or seven miles north of Jamaica on P 30, turn east for 1/2 mile to R Avenue and go 1/2 mile south to the first farm on the east side of the road.
 The Thornburgh Home Place shows off all of the original buildings, which have been lovingly preserved, including a 1930s milking barn with original stanchions.
 (Award of Distinction)

 Purviance barn, 21501 H Avenue, Minburn.
 (Dallas County) - Take P58 (from Perry, go south at Hy-Vee corner or from Highway 44, go north) to F 31.
 Turn west for two miles.
 Turn south on H Avenue (gravel) and go 1/2 mile to first farm on west side of road.
 Local craftsmen built this historic family farm in 1913 for Robert Purviance, prominent Dallas County farmer.
 The house and two barns are original.